Designer’s Rosie Irving and Antonia Young were keen to collaborate to design a garden for the Chelsea Fringe.

 We worked closely with Rosie Irving to create a series of geometric blocks in varying sizes that could be arranged together to replicate the Barbara Hepworth design.

 The original Barbara Hepworth textile design featured both off white and black shapes.
-To recreate this we decided that our Portland and slate colors would be most suitable.
-The Portland components were manufactured with a smooth finish and the slate sections were manufactured with a surface texture to further enhance the contrasting colors.
+To recreate this we decided that our Portland and slate colours would be most suitable.
+The Portland components were manufactured with a smooth finish and the slate sections were manufactured with a surface texture to further enhance the contrasting colours.

 The finished design was successfully installed as part of the 2015 Chelsea Fringe and was later moved to Tate Britain to form part of the “Barbara Hepworth: Sculpture for a Modern World” exhibition.